yokomizor/yokomizor.github.com/resume.md

 ### [Jovem Pan](http://jp.com.br) - Software Developer

 <div class="date">
-  <span>Ago 2009 - Nov 2010</span>
+  <span>Aug 2009 - Nov 2010</span>
 </div>

 Jovem Pan is a Brazilian radio network focused in news and sports.
-I worked there as web developer at [http://jp.com.br](http://jp.com.br) using PHP, MySQL, Javascript, JQuery and CSS.
+I worked there as a web developer at [http://jp.com.br](http://jp.com.br) using PHP, MySQL, Javascript, JQuery and CSS.
 I also worked with [Jovem Pan Blogs](http://jp.com.br/blogs) using WordPress.
-In addition to, I worked in a video player using ActionScript 3.
+In addition, I worked in a video player using ActionScript 3.

 ### [Wheaton Brasil](http://www.wheatonbrasil.com.br) - Software Developer

 <div class="date">
-  <span>Ago 2008 - Jul 2019</span>
+  <span>Aug 2008 - Jul 2019</span>
 </div>

 Wheaton Brasil is a Brazilian glass manufacturer, where I worked to integrate it systems with [Oracle e-business suite](http://www.oracle.com/br/products/applications/ebusiness/overview/index.html) (EBS).
 I worked with PHP, Oracle SGBD, Oracle Reports, PostgreSQL, Smarty, Javascript and CSS.
 I also had to collect requirements from the sales departament.